Houston vs. UConn NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Houston and its opponents have gone over the current 57.5-point total in four of 11 games this season.
+- Houston and its opponents have gone over the current 56-point total in four of 11 games this season.

-- UConn and its opponents have combined to score more than 57.5 points in three of 10 games this season.

-- The combined points per game average of the two teams, 53.7, is 3.8 points fewer than Saturday's over/under.

 Houston Stats and Trends

-- This season, the Cougars won ATS in their only game as a favorite of 32.5 points or more.
+- The Cougars covered the spread in their only game when favored by 32.5 points or more.

 - Houston's games this year have gone over the point total six times in 11 opportunities (54.5%).